nyashaChiza/smart-inventory/README.md

 ## Additional Notes

 - If you encounter any issues or errors during setup or execution, refer to the project's documentation or seek assistance from the project maintainers.
-- Remember to deactivate the virtual environment when you're done: